k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

-- The **Logical Units Execution Summary** window displays the execution summary details of each LU, pre-execution processes, and post-execution processes.
+- The **Logical Units Execution Summary** window displays the execution summary details of each LU, pre-execution processes and post-execution processes.